Fowlart/startup_informer/readme.md

 **Moving workloads to MS Fabric:**

-- Modify the code to parse the channel with messages on the startup of the Linux VM, and put them in a Blob.
-Design a timer-based trigger.
+- Modify the code to parse the channel with messages on the schedule within the Linux VM, and put them in a Blob.
 - Make it run on Ubuntu VM with 32GB of memory 1GB RAM
 - Automate azure deployment